sopherapps/eli/README.md

 - [ ] Deploy to firebase, netlify or vercel
 - [ ] List the app on SopherApps
 - [ ] Write about the app on SopherApps blog
+- [ ] Make it a downloadable electronjs app or nwjs or any given lighter option
+- [ ] Remove links to external css or font.
+Download them and include them in the artefact.